0xProject/0x-protocol-specification/v2/v2-specification.md

 -   The order has already been fully filled.
 -   Filling the order results in a rounding error > 0.1% of the `takerAssetAmount` that would otherwise be filled.
 -   Any transfers associated with the fill fail.
+-   The amount the taker is attempting to fill multiplied by the `makerAssetAmount` is greater than 256 bits.
+-   The amount the taker is attempting to fill multiplied by the `makerFee` is greater than 256 bits.
+-   The amount the taker is attempting to fill multiplied by the `takerFee` is greater than 256 bits.

 If successful, `fillOrder` will emit a [`Fill`](#fill) event.
 If the transaction does not revert, a [`FillResults`](#fillresults) instance will be returned.